 Intermittent fasting holds the potential for a myriad of health benefits, all without counting calories or hours of preparation.
 (1) No wonder so many people have been trying (and raving about) it!

-Intermittent fasting breaks your day into two parts:
+Intermittent fasting is an eating pattern that breaks your day into two parts:

 If you’re new to this way of eating and need help getting started, definitely check out our Beginner’s Guide to Intermittent Fasting.

-Plus, there are certain drinks which can even help enhance the benefits of your intermittent fasting plan.
+Beverages can be a life-saver when it comes to fighting off hunger pangs and cravings during your fasting windows.
+There are even certain drinks that can help enhance the benefits of your intermittent fasting plan.
 Sweet!

+You can (and should!) definitely drink water during your fasting windows.
 Water is always a great choice, all day long, every day.
 It can be still or sparkling, whatever you enjoy.
-You can also add a squeeze of lemon or lime to your water, or infuse a pitcher of water with cucumber or orange slices.
+If you prefer lemon water, you can also add a squeeze of lemon (or lime) to your water.
+For other fun flavor variations, try infusing a pitcher of water with cucumber or orange slices.

 But make sure you stay away from any artificially-sweetened water enhancers (like Crystal Light).
 The artificial sweetener can interfere with your fast!

-Bonus: black coffee might actually enhance some of the benefits of intermittent fasting.
+Bonus: black coffee might actually enhance some of the benefits of intermittent fasting, and it’s quite popular with people who also follow a keto diet.
 This study demonstrated that taking in caffeine can support ketone production.
 Coffee has also been shown to support healthy blood sugar levels over the long term.

-Tea just might be the secret weapon that not only makes your fasting plan easier but also more successful.
-Help increase your satiety naturally!
+Help increase your satiety naturally with tea!
+It just might be the secret weapon that, not only makes your fasting plan easier but also more successful.
 Read our primer on how to use tea to enhance your intermittent fasting plan.

-All types of tea are great to drink during a fast, including green, black, oolong and herbal tea.
-But green tea, in particular, has been proven to help increase satiety and support healthy weight management.
-(2) And tea, in general, boosts the effectiveness of intermittent fasting by supporting gut health, probiotic balance, and cellular health.
+All types of tea are great to drink during a fast, including green, black, oolong and herbal teas.
+Tea boosts the effectiveness of intermittent fasting by supporting gut health, probiotic balance, and cellular health.

 5. Apple Cider Vinegar

-Drinking apple cider vinegar has numerous health benefits, and you can definitely continue drinking it while intermittent fasting.
-And since apple cider vinegar helps to support healthy blood sugar and digestion, it may enhance the effects of your intermittent fasting plan.
+Drinking apple cider vinegar has numerous health benefits, and you can definitely continue drinking it while intermittent fasting, even during fasting windows.
+And since ACV helps to support healthy blood sugar and digestion, it may even enhance the effects of your intermittent fasting plan.

-There are a few beverages (including “zero-calorie” ones) that you might not realize are capable of breaking your fast.
-This just means that if you consume these, you will knock your body out of the “fasted state”.
+There are a few beverages (including “zero-calorie” ones) that you might not realize are capable of “breaking your fast.”
+This means that if you consume these, you will knock your body out of the “fasted state.”

-Sometimes the transition to fasting can lead to a couple weeks of symptoms like headaches, hunger and muscle cramps.
+Sometimes the transition to an intermittent fasting lifestyle can lead to a couple weeks of symptoms like headaches, hunger and muscle cramps.
 These are pretty normal for your initial adjustment period.
 We have a few suggestions to help you out in the infographic below.

-So many diets fail because they’re too complicated or difficult to follow.
-The popularity and success of intermittent fasting are attributable to the fact that it is incredibly simple to follow.
-With these basic guidelines of what you can eat and drink to support your fasting schedule, you should be well on your way to reaping the amazing benefits of fasting.
+So many diets fail because they’re complicated or too difficult to follow.
+The popularity and success of intermittent fasting are attributable to the fact that it is incredibly simple.
+Follow these basic guidelines of what to drink to best support your fasting schedule, and you should be well on your way to reaping the amazing benefits of fasting.
 Good luck!